 If you are in the market for a rectangular fiberglass pool, you’re probably wondering which design will best meet the needs of your family.

-After working with hundreds of fiberglass pool customers since 2001, we’ve basically found that there are five factors that influence which rectangular pool design might make one option a better fit for your family than another.
+After being in the business of fiberglass pools for years, we’ve basically found that there are five factors that influence which rectangular pool design might make one option a better fit for your family than another.

 We're going to discuss each of these elements in this article, so here goes!